 Once logged in to your account, you can access the online submission form which must be used to submit workshops.
 Complete this form and click ‘Save’ to submit it for review.
 You can log back in and access your submissions using the ‘My submissions’ link.
 You can edit your workshop abstract until the deadline of 23.59 UTC, 12 April 2019.
 There will be no deadline extensions.

-- There is a special field to describe how your workshop is relevant to patients or healthcare consumers and/or how they have been involved in the project, initiative or study you are submitting.
+- There is a special field to describe how your workshop is relevant to the "Embracing diversity" theme.
 This should be no more than 650 characters (approx. 100 words).
 If this is not applicable, please state this.

 - The abstract should follow the structure: Background, Objectives, Description.

 - The workshop title should not be longer than 20 words.

 - If abbreviations are used, the abbreviated term should be written out in full the first time it is used.

 - You do not need to submit a PDF version of the submission alongside the form.

 You will receive an automated email to acknowledge your submission.
 (Please allow up to 20 minutes to receive this email).
 If you do not receive an email, or if you require any help with submitting your workshop, please email the co-chairs of the Workshop Committee at email@example.com.

 Submissions will be judged on their originality, clarity, scientfic quality and their level of relevance to the Colloquium theme.
 Some of the workshop abstracts will be evaluated by at least one patient or healthcare consumer, so keep that in mind when making your submission and write in plain language.

 The final decision is made by the Workshop Committee.
 We aim to notify you of acceptance or rejection of the submission on or near 3 June 2019.